samiitdh/SSL_Project/Instructions.md

 "admin_roomreq.php"
 This page displays the contents of the mysql table "room_reqs" as an html table with a button for every row "Accept" which deletes the corresponding row in "room_reqs" but adds it to the "rooms" table and "Deny" which deletes the corresponding row in "room_reqs" table.

+"view_courses.php"
+Modify home_admin.php to include buttons - "View Course List"(view_courses.php) and "Add a Student to a Course"(to add_students.php) \
+The course name and faculty names are displayed as a table with "delete" for every row which deletes the mysql tables "$id_courses"
+There is a button at the bottom "Add Course" which takes us to "add_courses.php"

+"add_courses.php"
+Modify init.php to include a table "courses" with columns "name" "instuctor" "unique_id".
+A html form with input for name of faculty and course name.
+Add a check for if name of individual is faculty or student.
+When submission of form is succesful, create a table through this php "$id_courses" (where $id is the unique id of course) with columns "name" "roll number" and "unique_id"(of the student).

+"add_students.php"
+A html form with a dropdown list of course names(from courses table) and "Roll Number" of the student which on submission adds a row to the table ($id_courses) get $id from courses table and name of the student from individual table.

+Faculty:
+modify home_faculty.php to include a button "View My Courses"( to faculty_courses.php)